particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 The M-HAT is pass-through HAT (hardware attached on top) for the Raspberry Pi to provide cellular connectivity and power.

-It contains the power circuitry from the Muon, including the ability to power both the cellular modem and Raspberry Pi using USB-C PD, external DC power, or LiPo battery.
+It contains the power circuitry similar to the Muon, including the ability to power both the cellular modem and Raspberry Pi using USB-C PD, external DC power, or LiPo battery.

 It is intended for use with the B504e (LTE Cat 1 NorAm) and B524 (LTE Cat 1 EMEAA) to provide network connectivity to the Raspberry Pi using [tethering](reference/device-os/tethering/).